AlessandroPhdNuclearAstrophysics/diff-numerics/README.md

 ## TODO / Ideas

+- Give the possibility to colorize only the part of the numbers that differ.
 - Realign lines whose number are different in the two files but are otherwise similar.
 - Add unit tests and CI integration.
 - Support for config files.